ledondodo/PlanetDonut/README.md

 On the right you can see the map of the simulation.

 ## Create your own map
-If you want to create your own map and try a simulation, you can refer to the document [PLANET DONUT.pdf](PLANET DONUT) page 8 wich details how to write the .txt file.
+If you want to create your own map and try a simulation, you can refer to the document [PLANET DONUT](PLANET DONUT) page 8 wich details how to write the .txt file.

 ## Libraries
 This project uses GTKmm graphic interface.